TA18250-Silicon-2023-CROP.jpg

 Q: You have described silicon as a fundamental element shaping the contemporary world.
 In your view, how does silicon influence our era?

 Tan Mu: I believe we are living in an era driven by computational power.
-Breakthroughs in computing have enabled deeper exploration and greater connectivity, and at the core of this technological landscape lies silicon.
-Silicon is not just an element; it is the foundation of the digital world.
-It is embedded in computer motherboards, forming countless on and off switch chips that regulate the flow of information and shape our perception of reality.
+Advances in computing have fundamentally reshaped how we explore the world, connect with one another, and construct systems of knowledge.
+At the core of this transformation lies silicon.
+Silicon is not simply a chemical element; it is the material foundation of the digital world.
+It exists within computer motherboards as countless on and off switches, regulating the flow of information and structuring how reality is processed, recorded, and perceived.

-In my works Logic Circuit (2022) and Mapping (2021), I delve into the design and mechanisms of these essential electronic components, examining how they are constructed and hinting at the profound impact of silicon on our contemporary world.
-My perspective resonates with Michelle Kuo’s discussions in New Order, where she explores the materials that sustain modern society and the role of materiality in the intersection of art and technology.
-My paintings, in a way, engage with the same inquiry—depicting the material world that underpins our digital existence.
-The logic of input and output in these systems mirrors human processes of emotion, language, and cognition.
+In works such as Logic Circuit (2022) and Mapping (2021), I examine the architecture and logic of these electronic systems.
+Through painting, I investigate how silicon based technologies are constructed and how they quietly shape contemporary life.
+My perspective resonates with ideas discussed by Michelle Kuo in New Order, where she reflects on the materials that sustain modern society and the intersection between materiality, art, and technology.
+In a similar way, my paintings engage with the physical substances that underpin digital existence.
+The logic of input and output embedded in these systems mirrors human processes of language, emotion, and cognition.

 Q: You mentioned the environmental and geopolitical complexities embedded in silicon production.
 Does this relate to your broader interest in the relationship between energy, environment, and technology?

-In my work, I explore these interconnections—tracing the history of energy production, from early electrical grids to solar farms and nuclear power.
-These systems are deeply entangled with the evolution of computation and material science, forming a larger conversation about the ever-shifting landscape of our era.
-Energy, environment, and technology are not just shaping industries; they are actively reshaping the very fabric of our planet.
+My work traces these interconnected systems by examining the evolution of energy production, from early electrical grids to solar farms and nuclear power.
+These energy systems are deeply entangled with the history of computation and material science.
+Together, they form a larger narrative about how technology, environment, and power continuously reshape the physical and political landscape of our era.

 Q: What visual language did you use in your work to represent this refined silicon?